openenclave/openenclave/docs/ApiGuidelines.md

 * A public API must not be added to Open Enclave if the API would provide generic functionality (i.e., not Open Enclave specific functionality) that could be provided by an external library.
 * All new Public C API names must start with oe_.
-* All public headers must follow Open Enclave [DevelopmentGuide.md](coding conventions).
+* All public headers must follow Open Enclave [coding conventions](DevelopmentGuide.md).

 ### Experimental APIs